On connectedness of non-klt loci of singularities of pairs: Introduction

 \section{\bf Introduction}

 We work over an algebraically closed field of characteristic zero.

 Pairs and their singularities play a fundamental role in higher dimensional algebraic geometry.
 Let's consider the simplest kind of pair, that is, a projective log smooth pair $(X,B)$ where $X$ is a smooth projective variety and $B=\sum b_i B_i$ is a divisor with simple normal crossing singularities and real coefficients $b_i\ge 0$; here $B_i$ are distinct prime divisors.
 In this setting, the \emph{non-klt locus} $\Nklt(X,B)$ of $(X,B)$ is the union of the $B_i$ with $b_i\ge 1$.
 In general, $\Nklt(X,B)$ can have any number of connected components as a topological space with the Zariski topology.
 But in special situations the non-klt locus exhibits interesting behaviour.
-For example, Shokurov [\ref{Shokurov-log-flips}, 5.7] proved in the early 1990's that if $X$ is a surface and $-(K_X+B)$ is ample, then $\Nklt(X,B)$ is connected.
-This was generalised to higher dimensions by Koll\'ar [\ref{Kollar-flip-abundance}, Theorem 17.4] which is known as the connectedness lemma or connectedness principle.
+For example, Shokurov [\ref{Shokurov-log-flips}, Connectedness Lemma 5.7] proved in the early 1990's that if $X$ is a surface and $-(K_X+B)$ is ample, then $\Nklt(X,B)$ is connected.
+This was generalised to higher dimensions by Koll\'ar [\ref{Kollar-flip-abundance}, Theorem 17.4], which is known as the connectedness lemma or connectedness principle.
 The same holds if we only assume $-(K_X+B)$ to be nef and big, and it also holds in the relative setting when $X$ is defined over a base $Z$ in which case connectedness holds near each fibre of $X\to Z$ assuming $X\to Z$ has connected fibres.

 The connectedness principle plays an important role in higher dimensional algebraic geometry.
-For example, it is used in the proof of existence of 3-fold flips [\ref{Shokurov-log-flips}], in the proof of inversion of adjunction [\ref{Kollar-flip-abundance}, Theorem 17.6], in the proofs of boundedness of complements and boundedness of Fano varieties [\ref{B-compl}, Proposition 5.1, Proposition 6.7], in birational rigidity of Fano varieties [\ref{Pukhlikov}], etc.
+For example, it is used in the proof of existence of flips [\ref{Shokurov-log-flips}][\ref{Shokurov-pl-flips}], in the proof of inversion of adjunction [\ref{Kollar-flip-abundance}, Theorem 17.6], in the proofs of boundedness of complements and boundedness of Fano varieties [\ref{B-compl}, Proposition 5.1, Proposition 6.7], in the proof of the Jordan property of birational automorphism groups of rationally connected varieties [\ref{Prokhorov-Shramov}], in birational rigidity of Fano varieties [\ref{Pukhlikov}], in the study of adjunction for fibre spaces [\ref{Shokurov-log-adjunction}], etc.